lucasfurno/docs_en/data-streaming/index.md

 * **Custom Template:** Choose the *Custom Template* option to create your own customized *Data Set*, in JSON format, and select the variables that best suit your needs.

-  > **Learn more:** In the Data Sources list shown in item 2,  you'll find a description of all the available variables.
+  > On the [Data Sources](#SelectingDataSources) list you'll find a description of all the available variables.
 Give it a try.

 Your events will be grouped in blocks of up to 2,000 registrations separated by the character \ n, and sent in the payload to your endpoint.
 Data Streaming will send your events when the block reaches 2000 records or every 60 seconds, whichever occurs first.